jeremy-rifkin/libassert/README.md

 - `-DNCOLOR` Turns off colors
 - `-DNDEBUG` Disables assertions
 - `-DASSERT_DEMO` Internal use
-- `-DASSUME_ASSERTS` Makes assertions serve as optimizer hints in `NDEBUG` mode.
-Note: This is not always a win.
+- `-DASSUME_ASSERTS` Makes assertions serve as optimizer hints in `NDEBUG` mode. *Note:* This is not always a win.
 Sometimes assertion expressions have side effects that are undesirable at runtime in an `NDEBUG` build like exceptions which cannot be optimized away (e.g. `std::unordered_map::at` where the lookup cannot be optimized away and ends up not being a helpful compiler hint).

+*Note:* There is no short-circuiting for `assert_and` and `assert_or` or `&&` and `||` in expression decomposition.

+*Note* For user-defined types, only move semantics are required by the assertion processor.

+*Note:* With automatic decomposition the assertion processor is only able to obtain a the string form of the full expression rather than the left and right parts independently.
+Because templates make C++ expression grammar ambiguous without type information there are limits to how effectively the processor can figure out the left and right sides.
+The current system is very rough, a better system will be implemented later.

+### Installation

+Dead-simple: This is a single-header file so just copy the header file.

 ### Comparison With Other Languages